The World's 50 Best Hotels 2024: Complete List and Analysis

 Dubai, United Arab Emirates

-The Dorchester Collection's first Middle East address, The Lana sits along the Marasi Bay waterfront in Business Bay, where two interlocking towers designed by Gilles & Boissier hold 225 rooms, a Dior spa, and restaurants by Michelin-recognised chefs Martín Berasategui and Jean Imbert.
-Tatler named it Best City Hotel in the Middle East for 2025, and it placed 35th on the World's 50 Best Hotels list the same year.
+The Dorchester Collection's first Middle East address, The Lana sits along the Marasi Bay waterfront in Business Bay, where two interlocking towers designed by Gilles & Boissier hold 225 rooms, a Dior spa, restaurants by Michelin-recognised chefs Martín Berasategui and Jean Imbert.
+Tatler named it Best City Hotel in the Middle East for 2025, it placed 35th on the World's 50 Best Hotels list the same year.

 Rosewood São Paulo